juanrubio/juanrubio.github.io/about-tizonia.md

 ## OpenMAX IL

-Tizonia is also the first open-source implementation of the [OpenMAX IL 1.2 provisional specification](http://www.khronos.org/news/press/khronos-group-releases-openmax-il-1.2-provisional-specification).
+Tizonia is the first open-source implementation of the [OpenMAX IL 1.2 provisional specification](http://www.khronos.org/news/press/khronos-group-releases-openmax-il-1.2-provisional-specification).

 [OpenMAX
 IL](http://www.juanrubio.me/2012/02/khronos-releases-openmax-il-1-2-as-a-provisional-spec/)
-is an open standard produced by [The Khronos Group](http://www.khronos.org/) that enables the development and integration of software and hardware accelerated media streaming components like audio/video encoders/decoders, camera, and audio, video and image processing algorithms.
+is an open standard produced by [The Khronos Group](http://www.khronos.org/) that enables the development and integration of software and hardware accelerated media streaming components like audio and video codecs, camera, and image processing algorithms.

 ## Tizonia in the Blogosphere